kaushikCanada/riskthinkingstocks/README.md

 Use the score.py script ( also as final cell of model_deploy notebook) to get real time predictions.
 I have kept the endpoint dormant for now to save cost, but can be turned up on demand.
 This is exactly like production where I deploy scale to zero model servers.
 Here is a screenshot of the experiment.

 An example Prediction server url is https://stocks-endpoint-4ec4151c.canadacentral.inference.ml.azure.com/score.
+Parameters are rolling_average and rolling_median.

  As a bonus, the endpoint also provides a swagger json for the model :-).